Navigation auf uzh.ch

 Faculty of Business, Economics and Informatics

-SDG Impact and Engagement Awards
+SDG Impact and Engagement Awards 2024

 Impact-Awards_Header_Website

 For the third time, the Faculty of Business, Economics and Informatics honors scholarly work at the Bachelor's, Master's, and Doctoral levels that contributes science to the achievement of the UN Sustainable Development Goals (SDGs)* and thus has an impact on society, the environment, and the economy.
 The awards were presented at theFaculty's graduation ceremony on 1 June 2024.
-Here an overview of all nominees of 2024.
+Here an overview of all awardees and nominees of 2024.

 All nominees at a glance